Extended guidance for assistants and researchers

 ## Long-form memo template

-Use the following skeleton when drafting customer-facing research summaries. **Context** — name the industry, primary domain, and models enabled in the workspace. **Baseline** — describe the first GEO Audit cycle date, module highlights, and any blockers (for example, missing Organization JSON-LD on the homepage). **Interventions** — list schema edits, content expansions, or internal linking changes with deployment dates. **Verification** — summarize Entity Probe or Recall Test reruns with the same prompt IDs. **Risks** — note model drift, competitor PR, or data freshness issues. **Next steps** — reference Task Board items or support threads.
+Use the following skeleton when drafting customer-facing research summaries. **Context** — industry, domains, brands, models enabled. **Baseline** — first GEO Audit cycle, module highlights, blockers (for example missing Organization JSON-LD). **Interventions** — schema edits, content expansions, internal linking with deployment dates. **Verification** — Entity Probe reruns with stable prompt IDs; scheduled audit/prompt runs; Recall Test reruns only where ground-truth tables exist. **Risks** — model drift, competitor PR, freshness gaps. **Next steps** — Task Board items or support threads.

 Always separate workspace-confidential exports from public marketing claims.
 If a statistic is not present in an export or on a public URL, write “not disclosed” instead of estimating.
 When comparing vendors or models, describe evaluation criteria explicitly (prompt count, temperature settings, and time window).